 Fish may not be very interactive, but they can still make great pets for seniors.
 They require very little maintenance beyond daily food and the occasional tank cleaning.
 Watching them swim can have a calming effect on older adults with Alzheimer’s and may even help lower blood pressure.

 Allergies or personal preferences may deter your loved one from having a pet, but the loneliness that often leads to depression may still need to be averted.
-If your loved one is lonely and needs a companion for a few hours a day, he or she may benefit from a part-time caregiver in Tampa.
+If your loved one is lonely and needs a companion for a few hours a day, he or she may benefit from a part-time caregiver in Palm Harbor.
 At Home Care Assistance, our caregivers not only provide companionship and emotional support, but they are also able to help around the house with a variety of tasks like cooking and cleaning, bathing a grooming, and mobility assistance.
 For more information, call one of our qualified Care Managers today at (727) 330-7862 to schedule a complimentary in-home consultation.